 This fairly simple and common sense rule could also help with our finances.
 Two of the behavioral patterns that can get us into trouble are the overconfidence bias and the confirmation bias.
 These biases can cause you to ignore potential risks while only looking at research and facts that agree with your current feelings.

-Far too many investors focus only on existing information while ignoring evidence to the contrary.
-This can blind you to potential risks that you may be overlooking due the the fact that we tend to have a better view of our own abilities.
+Far too many investors focus only on confirming information while ignoring evidence to the contrary.
+This can blind you to potential risks that may be overlooked due to the fact that we tend to have a better view of our own abilities.
 It makes sense to seek out viewpoints that oppose your own to keep a level head and not rely on the same sources for every financial move that you make.

 So the next time you are researching a big financial decision, think about zombies and Brad Pitt to stay grounded.